Kalvakuntla Kavitha: Telangana Jagruthi

-Despite the despair in Telangana, Kavitha observed, Telangana people had a great love and enthusiasm for indigenous art and culture across all sections.
-Kavitha believed that love for indigenous arts, could be a common thread to bind all sections of the society together.
-Bathukamma was one of the unique festivals, which is connected to the hearts of people of Telangana.
-By celebrating Bathukamma on a large scale and involving people from all sections of the society, she aimed to instill a sense of pride in their own culture.

 Drawing Inspiration from the ongoing people's movement for the statehood of Telangana and a strong desire to work for the welfare of the people, led Kavitha to the formation of Telangana Jagruthi in August 2006.
 However, the organization was formally registered in November 2007.
 The word Jagruthi means Awakening.
 Awakening the Telangana society to a renewed sense of pride & unity was the goal.
-As the name Jagruthi implies, Kavitha believed in bringing the women & youth of Telangana together by instilling a sense of pride to celebrate the rich cultural heritage of the region.

 Telangana Jagruthi played a key role in mobilizing the support of women and youth and also large sections of the society which acted as a force multiplier in the peaceful and non violent struggle for Telangana Statehood.

-Telangana Jagruthi Skill Centers

 K. Kavitha took an initiative to skill the youth of Telangana for making them ready for the gainful employment.
 Currently Telangana Jagruthi Skill Centers are imparting training to 8500 students across Telangana and assist them in placements.

-Bathukamma

-Kavithamma - as local people call her, is often identified with Bathukamma, a floral festival of Telangana.
-Kavitha worked for decade via Telangana Jagruthi and arranged organized celebrations of Bathukamma in Telangana and globally.
-Now Bathukamma is celebrated in more than 30 countries.

 Labour and Trade Unions

 Kavitha is actively involved in labour and trade unions.
 Currently she serves in the following Labour and Trade Unions.